Emotions run high as Poland prepares to hold a high-stakes national election

 Zych said she went to the Church of the Holiest Savior with a friend to pray for Law and Justice to win a third-straight term.
 Churches, even Poland's holiest Jasna Gora shrine in Czestochowa, have held prayers in recent weeks for candidates who support Christian values.

-Citizens who want a more liberal Poland also mobilized in their own fashion.
+Citizens who want a more liberal Poland also mobilized with two massive marches this year.
 Some interviewed in recent days by The Associated Press became very emotional or fought back tears as they described what they regard as corruption, democratic backsliding, propaganda and bitter divisions in Polish society since Law and Justice came to power in 2015.

 “What has happened in Poland is a nightmare,” said Maryla Kowalewska, 75.
 “Let's hope there is a total change in this country.”